ajoyoommen/recipe_manager/README.md

 # Recipe manager

-This is a recipe manager developed with Django
+This is a recipe manager developed with Django, bootstrap 5 and django crispy forms

 ## Installation